haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 <a class="prompt prompt-question"><b>Q10:</b>  Which cluster has the smallest restraints violation energy (meaning it satisfies best the cross-link restraints) ?</a>

-Now download the top model of each cluster and inspect them in PyMol:
+Now download the top model of each cluster and inspect them in PyMOL :

 <a class="prompt prompt-info">
   PyMOL  Menu → File → Open... → Select the file
 </a>

 If you want to use the PyMOL command-line instead, type the following command: